OpenACC/openacc-best-practices-guide/02-Porting.markdown

 ### OpenACC Directive Syntax ###
 This guide will introduce OpenACC directives incrementally, as they become useful for the porting process.
-All OpenACC directives have a common syntax, however, with the `acc` sentinal, designating to the compiler that the text that follows will be OpenACC, a directive, and clauses to that directive, many of which are optional but provide the compiler with additional information.
+All OpenACC directives have a common syntax, however, with the `acc` sentinel, designating to the compiler that the text that follows will be OpenACC, a directive, and clauses to that directive, many of which are optional but provide the compiler with additional information.